 When PRP is combined with hyaluronic acid filler injections, such as Juvederm, it can visibly augment soft tissue, rebuilding facial volume to create fuller cheeks, improving under eye hollows, and eliminating nasolabial folds.
 It can be used on the face, neck, and cleavage for improvement, and for hand skin improvement.

 PRP facial rejuvenation is also often referred to as a “Vampire Facelift”.
 When combined with microneedling, it can smooth and tighten the skin, and aid in healing scar tissue.

 PRP treatments can also rejuvenate the hands, feet, and neck area.

-Contact Horizon Dermatology and Laser Institute to find out how PRP can help you restore and rejuvenate your appearance.
+Contact Horizon Dermatology and Cosmetic Center to find out how PRP can help you restore and rejuvenate your appearance.